BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 `bap-toolkit` provides an easy way to run `bap` against variety of artifacts and analysis.
-Underneath of the hood `bap-toolkit` is an extra layer for docker containers, so there is no need to install `bap` manually or to know what arguments feed to the docker.
+Underneath of the hood `bap-toolkit` is an extra layer for docker containers, so there is no need to install `bap` manually or to know what arguments feed to the docker (host installation is also supported though).

 `bap-toolkit` provides a friendly way to observe the results of the analysis.
 Thus, if the analysis produce an incidents file, then an html report will be stored